Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.8 =
+- [New API]: Added compatability with optimization plugins that do minify\combine JavaScript.
 - [New API]: Fixed currency wasn't properly updated for variable currency payments in some situations.
-- [New API]: Added compatability with optimization plugins that do minify\combine JavaScript.
+- [New API]: Fixed product with stock control enabled could produce fatal error during payment process under some circumstances.
 - [New API]: Fixed checkbox custom field display issue.
 - [New API]: Added mandatory inputs validation for browsers that don't provide it.
 - [New API]: Fixed rare issue that could break payment process if payment button was clicked multiple times.